camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/02-web-applications/02-install-cycle.html.md

 ## Create the database schema for camunda Cycle

-The next step consists in creating a database schema for camunda Cycle.
+The next step consists of creating a database schema for camunda Cycle.
 The camunda platform distribution ships with a set of SQL create scripts that can be executed by a database administrator.
-The SQL create scripts reside in the camunda platform distribution in the sql/create folder, like <code>sql/create/*_cycle_VERSION.sql</code>.
+The SQL create scripts reside in the camunda platform distribution in the sql/create folder, eg. <code>sql/create/*_cycle_VERSION.sql</code>.

 There is an individual SQL script for each supported database.
-Select the script appropriate for your database and run it with your database administration tool. (e.g. SqlDeveloper for Oracle).
+Select the appropriate script for your database and run it with your database administration tool. (e.g. SqlDeveloper for Oracle).

 We recommend to create a separate database or database schema for camunda Cycle.

 ## Create a datasource

-Now you must define a datasource in IBM WebSphere Application Server.
-We assume here that you are familiar with the procedure.
+Now you must define a datasource in the IBM WebSphere Application Server.
+Here we assume that you are familiar with the procedure.
 If in doubt, check the appropriate sections in the manual of your application server.

 <div class="alert alert-info">
   <p><strong>Note</strong></p>